mike99mac/minimy-mike99mac/README.md

 ## Flash Linux to a memory device
 The RasPi boots from a micro-SD card that plugs into its underside.
 A 32 GB card or larger is recommended.
 You need to *prime the pump* and copy a Linux distribution to it.

-The following Linux distributions have been tested:
+The following Linux distributions have been tested, though any ubuntu based distro *should* work:
 - Ubuntu Desktop 24.10 - https://cdimage.ubuntu.com/releases/24.10/release/ubuntu-24.10-preinstalled-desktop-arm64+raspi.img.xz
 - Raspberry Pi OS Lite - https://downloads.raspberrypi.com/raspios_lite_arm64/images/raspios_lite_arm64-2024-11-19/2024-11-19-raspios-bookworm-arm64-lite.img.xz